International Olympiad on Astronomy and Astrophysics: Results

-Prizewinners

 High-scoring participants

 The following table lists multiple (triple and more) gold medal winners of IOAA with their ranks and corresponding years.

 Note: Several countries (e.g. India, Indonesia, Iran, Thailand) do not allow their students to contest in IOAA more than two times, even if they are eligible.
 Thus, statistics from those countries is not included in the table above.

+Bans

+In 2022, the International Board of the IOAA decided to ban Russia and Belarus from future competitions due to their role in the conflict in Ukraine.
+Students from these countries can still join as "Individual Olympiad Participants".

+In the 18th IOAA in 2025, the International Board voted by an overwhelming majority to similarly ban Israel due to its actions in Gaza.
+Israel has never participated in the IOAA, but it had expressed interest in the 18th IOAA, for which it did not complete registration.